-Model Description io4_rNTP_h80_GoMf_r2_CL020 2017 reference model Update-1Catch Model extended to include 2016-2018, with updated catches Update-2LF Revised and updated length composition data for 2016 - 2018 Update-3CPUE Revised and updated Longline CPUE indices Update-4MSY Extend period of estimation for recruitment deviates (to 2017); Definition of F-age for determination of MSY (2018);
+Model Description io4_h80_GoMf_r2_CL020 2020 reference model 1-update-catch Model extended to include 2019-2021, with updated catches 2-update-LF Revised and updated length composition data for 2019-2021 3-update-CPUE Revised and updated Longline CPUE indices Basic Extend period of estimation for recruitment deviates (to 2020);

+Definition of F-age for determination of MSY (2021);

-4.2 Basic and sensitivity models
+4.2 The revised model and sensitivities

-On basis of the updated model, further revisions were made to attain a basic model (Table 4), which served as a starting point for the sensitivity analysis and development of the final model grid.
-The basic and sensitivity models examined a range of model options related to the CPUE data series, biological parameters and model structure.
+The basic model was further modified to produce a revised model, which served as the basis for the development of the sensitivity analysis and the final model grid.
+The change allows the model to estimate independent JPLL selectivity in each region (and replaces the logistic selectivity in the NW fisheries with a double normal selectivity) instead of using a common selectivity across model regions.
+The revised also used a logistic selectivity rather than a double normal selectivity for the EUEL fleet (shared with ISEL and AUEL).
+The sensitivity models examined a range of model options related to the CPUE data series, biological parameters and model structure.
 The analysis complemented the suite of exploratory models conducted previously, with the aim of determining a suitable ensemble of model options to estimate stock status that captures a range of uncertainty.
 Table 5 provides a description of the alternative model options considered for the sensitivity analysis.